osg-htc/virtual-school-2021/docs/participant-tips.md

 *  Lectures and demonstrations: Every day during the first week.
    The ones starting at 10 a.m.
 CDT are for invited participants only, and the ones starting at 2:30 p.m.
-CDT are for invited participants and registered guest from the public.
+CDT are for invited participants and registered guests from the public.
    Participants should attend at least one offering of each lecture (including demos, if any).